simplesourcing/simplesagas/README.md

     ```bash
     docker-compose up
     ```
-1. Start the io.simplesource.io.simplesource.saga.user.saga.user.command processor, the action processor and the io.simplesource.saga.user.saga coordinator:
+1. Start the command processor, the action processor and the saga coordinator:

     ```bash
     sbt "user/runMain all.App"
     ```

-1. Run the io.simplesource.saga.user.client app to submit some io.simplesource.saga.user.saga requests
+1. Run the client app to submit some saga requests
     ```bash
     sbt "user/runMain client.App"
     ```

 The Kafka topics are created as required.

-If it io.simplesource.io.simplesource.saga.user.saga.user.all runs correctly, you should see some console output that ends with this sort of thing:
+If it all runs correctly, you should see some console output that ends with this sort of thing:
 ```text
 09:02:24.725 [saga-...]
 INFO  SagaStream - stateTransitionsActionResponse: 1b230f=SagaActionStatusChanged(1b230fc9-fa9b-40f7-8007-01e5831f4d93,a2ad32f5-54b0-43b4-bb24-49678e508c56,Completed)
 09:02:24.963 [saga-...]
 INFO  SagaStream - sagaState: 1b230f=InProgress=>5-(e06ac7,Completed)-(719a58,Completed)-(a2ad32,Completed)
 09:02:25.222 [saga-...]
 INFO  SagaStream - sagaState: 1b230f=Completed=>6-(e06ac7,Completed)-(719a58,Completed)-(a2ad32,Completed)
 ```

-It is also possible to run the io.simplesource.io.simplesource.saga.user.saga.user.command processor, the action processor and the io.simplesource.saga.user.saga coordinator a separate processes.
+It is also possible to run the command processor, the action processor and the saga coordinator a separate processes.
 In a production environment this would probably be the recommended practice.

-1. Simple sourcing io.simplesource.io.simplesource.saga.user.saga.user.command processor
+1. Simple sourcing command processor
     ```bash
     sbt "user/runMain command.App"
     ```